 6 ways Teamwork Desk improves client-agency communication

 For marketing and web agencies, communication with your clients is paramount.
 You need to make sure that you’re all on the same page, working with the same goals in mind, and collaborating efficiently from beginning to end.
 But corresponding with multiple clients across different projects — all at different stages — and providing ongoing support throughout can be a challenge.
 And if you’re still using email to try and manage it all?
 Forget challenging, we’re talking impossible.
 Email wasn’t designed with collaboration in mind, so daily interactions — like dealing with requests, providing project updates, and everything in between — get locked away in personal inboxes, giving the rest of the team zero visibility over who’s working on what.
 Replies get lost between inboxes, emails go unanswered, and if someone is on vacation or unexpectedly out of office, everything is delayed until they’re back.
-Teamwork Desk was designed to help you regain control of your inboxes, so you can handle high volumes of emails with ease and turn your inboxes into collaboration hubs.
+Teamwork Desk was designed to help you regain control of your inboxes, so you can handle high volumes of emails using our ticketing system with ease and turn your inboxes into collaboration hubs.
 Here are 6 ways that using a helpdesk tool can help you to streamline your client communications.

 1.Centralize all your client communication